 You may not have ever thought that WD-40 could be used for more than loosening up rusty parts or greasing up your bike chain.
 In fact WD-40 can be used for many purposes that might just lead to your survival.
-Here are 13 ways that you can re-purpose WD-40 to help you in any situation!
+Here are 13 WD 40 uses that you can re-purpose help you in any situation!
 Feel free to add your own ideas and experiences at the end of this article.
 Help spread the word to others by sharing this on your Facebook, Twitter, Pinterest or Google+ pages.

 Prevent Snow Build-Up on Windows